How To Edit Your WordPress User Profile

 Google Hangouts is an instant messaging and video chat platform developed by Google.
 It replaces three messaging products that Google had implemented concurrently within its services, including Google Talk, Google+ Messenger (formerly: Huddle), and Hangouts, a video chat system present within Google+ …

-Useful Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a professional video conferencing platform on your WP site using Google Hangouts:
+Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you create a business-level video conferencing platform on your WordPress site with Google Hangouts:

-Tip #1: Make sure that Show Toolbar when viewing site is enabled inside the Toolbar section of your Profile screen …
+Tip #1: Check that Show Toolbar when viewing site is enabled in the Toolbar information area of your Profile area …

 Tip #2: Your user profile gives you an additional opportunity to create additional backlinks which can be indexed by search engines.

-Once you have set this up, a link to the author displaying your specified nickname gets added to every blog post published on your site …
+After you have set this up, a link to the author displaying your selected nickname is added to every post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see other blog posts that you (or other users) have published …
+This link takes your blog visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see other posts that you (or other users) have published …

-You can also insert hyperlinks and basic formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can also include hyperlinks and simple text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …

-This is done by inserting HTML formatted text into the About Yourself > Biographical Info field in your Profile section …
+This can be done by inserting HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields

-If you plan to run a corporate website, you can install a free plugin called Hide User Profile Fields that hides a number of fields when activated, such as:
+If you plan to run a website that restricts what users can do, you can install a simple WP plugin called Hide User Profile Fields that hides a number of fields when activated, such as:

 - Google Talk